codepath/android_guides/ActiveAndroid-Guide.md

 }
 ```

-Note that **ActiveAndroid creates a local id (mId) in addition to our remoteId which is the id on the server (for networked applications).
+Note that **ActiveAndroid creates a local id (mId)** in addition to our manually managed remoteId (unique) which is the id on the server (for networked applications).
 Now we can create records:

 ```java
 // Create a category